jon4hz/Tartis/test/README.md

 # Tests
 Don't mind the scripts in here.
-They are for testing, PoC, dev, etc
+They are for testing, PoC, dev, etc.